 Are protected areas enough to bend the curve of biodiversity loss?
 Which other mechanisms should be considered to ensure conservation as well as human wellbeing?
 How should these be enshrined in the wider framework of nature governance, including in particular the sustainable use of biodiversity, poverty eradication, stewardship of Indigenous Peoples and Local Communities, consideration of future generations, landscape approaches and ecological solidarity?
 In a space where a great variety of stakeholders operate, conservation must become one of the many tools to reach systemic change and achieve both the CBD’s 2050 Vision of Living in Harmony with Nature and the Sustainable Development Goals.

-Hugo Rivera-Mendoza from Post-2020 Biodiversity – EU Support and Meriem Bouamrane, Chief of Section, Man and the Biosphere programme (UNESCO) will discuss the pathways to transformative governance of biodiversity, from protected areas effectiveness to nature’s intricate links with all aspects of livelihoods and prosperity.
+Hugo Rivera-Mendoza from Post-2020 Biodiversity – EU Support and Meriem Bouamrane, Chief of Section, Man and the Biosphere programme (UNESCO) took the stage on the occasion of the European Development Days 2021 to discuss pathways to transformative governance of biodiversity, from protected areas effectiveness to nature’s intricate links with all aspects of livelihoods and prosperity.

 Organised by the European Commission, the European Development Days (EDD) bring the development community together each year to share ideas and experiences in ways that inspire new partnerships and innovative solutions to the world’s most pressing challenges.
 The EDD is a participatory programme.
 EDD 2021’s title is “The Green Deal for a Sustainable Future”.